 Once you’ve evaluated each individual, it should give you a solid plan on who to keep, who to reward, who to train, and who to get rid of.

 TIP: Remember your goal is not to add more people or be understaffed, but treat your good employees well and pay them well for what they do.

-You’ll find that the right after the peak season is the best time to start finding new talent because it’s the time where many dealerships start cutting back and reducing staff.
+You’ll find that right after the peak season is the best time to start finding new talent because it’s the time when many dealerships start cutting back and reducing staff.